Ya-Hoo/Nerd/content/Notes/001 - Final/IB/Biology HL/D2.3 Water Potential/Water Potential.md

-A measure of potential energy of water per unit volume of water, relative to the potential energy of pure water at standard conditions (atm pressure and 20$^oC$)
+A measure of potential energy of [[WATER|water]] per unit volume of water, relative to the potential energy of pure water at standard conditions (atm pressure and 20$^oC$)

 unit: kPa